It seems like yesterday you put your child on the bus for the first day of kindergarten. And now, you're planning a graduation party!

 SERVE SNACKS, NOT A MEAL

 Guests are often party hopping on graduation weekends.
 Some local schools graduate more than 500 seniors!
 Serve smaller portions instead of whole meals so guests can nibble.
-Slider buns are great for mini-barbecue sandwiches and 4” tortillas are perfect for barbecue-style street tacos.
-A hungry guest can always choose two!
+Slider buns are great for mini-barbecue sandwiches and 4-inch tortillas are perfect for barbecue-style street tacos.
+A hungry guest can always choose two.

 STRETCH THOSE SIDES

-Baked Beans, Green Beans, and Coleslaw go a long way.
-You many get almost 80 servings out of one full-size pan.
-On the other hand, starches like Mashed Potatoes and Mac & Cheese tend to be scooped in larger portions.
-Depending on your guests, you might only get less 50 servings from the same size full pan.
+Baked beans, green beans and coleslaw go a long way.
+You may get almost 80 servings out of one full-size pan.
+On the other hand, starches like mashed potatoes and mac & cheese tend to be scooped in larger portions.
+Depending on your guests, you may only get fewer than 50 servings from the same size pan.